rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke2-hardening-guide/rke2-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 root:root
 ```

-### 1.1.20 Ensure that the Kubernetes PKI certificate file permissions are set to 644 or more restrictive (Manual)
+### 1.1.20 Ensure that the Kubernetes PKI certificate file permissions are set to 600 or more restrictive (Manual)

-**Result:** pass
+**Result:** warn

 **Remediation:**
 Run the below command (based on the file location on your system) on the control plane node.
 For example,
-chmod -R 644 /var/lib/rancher/rke2/server/tls/*.crt
+chmod -R 600 /var/lib/rancher/rke2/server/tls/*.crt

 **Audit:**